ontodev/tooling-comparison/task/extract-labels.md

 ### py-horned-owl

-We read OWLXML and then extract IDs and labels.
+We read OWLXML and then extract IRIs and labels.

 ```py
 import pyhornedowl